searxng/searxng/docs/own-instance.rst

 their requests are logged, aggregated, and sent or sold to a third party.

-Also, public instances without proper protection are more vulnerable to abuse of the search service which may cause the external service to enforce CAPTCHAs, or to ban the IP address of the instance.
+Also, public instances without proper protection are more vulnerable to abuse of the search service, which may cause the external service to enforce CAPTCHAs or to ban the IP address of the instance.
 Thus, search requests would return less results.

 I see.
 What about private instances?